spoonapps/docs/doc/reference/virtual_application_settings/virt_app_settings.md

 	</tr>
 	<tr>
 		<td><b>Window Class Isolation</b></td>
-		<td>prevents viewing window classes that are registered by external processes.
+		<td>Prevents viewing window classes that are registered by external processes.
 You can use this to prevent interaction between virtualized and non-virtualized versions of the same program when the application checks for existing class registrations.
 </td>
 	</tr>
 	<tr>
 		<td><b>Enhanced DEP Compatibility for Legacy Applications</b></td>
-		<td>enables compatibility for systems with Data Execution Protection (DEP) enabled.
+		<td>Enables compatibility for systems with Data Execution Protection (DEP) enabled.
 Use this configuration for virtual applications running on Windows 2003.</td>
 	</tr>
 	<tr>
 		<td><b>Enhanced DRM Compatibility</b></td>
-		<td>enables additional compatibility with common DRM systems, such as Armadillo.</td>
+		<td>Enables additional compatibility with common DRM systems, such as Armadillo.</td>
 	</tr>
 	<tr>
 		<td><b>Trace Process Starts in Debug Output</b></td>
-		<td>sends a notification to **OutputDebugString** whenever a new process is started within the virtual environment.
+		<td>Sends a notification to <b>OutputDebugString</b> whenever a new process is started within the virtual environment.
 This notification is in XML format and comes as a basic information description.
 It can be monitored with any debugging tool.
 You can also monitor the notification by a parent process within the virtual environment if a child process is being debugged.</td>
 	</tr>
 	<tr>
 		<td><b>Force Read-share Files</b></td>
-		<td>forces any file opened within the virtual environment to open with the **READ_SHARE** flag.
+		<td>Forces any file opened within the virtual environment to open with the <b>READ_SHARE</b> flag.
 Use this option to  resolve compatibility issues caused by sharing violations.</td>
 	</tr>
 	<tr>
 		<td><b>Always Launch Child Processes as Current User</b></td>
-		<td>provide child processes with the same level of privileges as the virtual machine root process.
+		<td>Provide child processes with the same level of privileges as the virtual machine root process.
 Child processes launched by the virtual machine have reduced privileges by default.</td>
 	</tr>
 	<tr>
 		<td><b>Emulate Elevated Security Privileges</b></td>
-		<td>forces an application to run as if it has elevated security privileges, even if the application does not.
+		<td>Forces an application to run as if it has elevated security privileges, even if the application does not.
 Enabling this option eliminates UAC security prompts for elevation and subsequent application crashes.</td>
 	</tr>
 </table>